-The major divide in the metaphysics of chance is between Humean accounts, which hold that the objective chances reduce to patterns in the history of occurrent events, such as frequencies, and non-Humean accounts, which hold that chances are somehow irreducibly modal features of the world, such as brute propensities, chancemaking relations between universals, or constituents of fundamentally stochastic dynamical laws.
-But whatever chances turn out to be-and whatever the direction of metaphysical explanation between chances and actual events-they play an important role in explaining statistical regularities and licensing scientific explanations.
-At the same time, it is widely believed that chances should somehow constrain our credences: on pain of irrationality, agents ought to match their credences in certain propositions
+The major divide in the metaphysics of chance is between Human accounts, which hold that the objective chances reduce to patterns in the history of occurrent events, such as frequencies, and non-Human accounts, which hold that chances are somehow irreducibly modal features of the world, such as brute propensities, chancemaking relations between universals, or constituents of fundamentally stochastic dynamical laws.
+But whatever chances turn out to be - and whatever the direction of metaphysical explanation between chances and occurrent events - they play an important role in explaining statistical regularities and licensing scientific explanations.
+At the same time, it is widely believed that chances should somehow constrain our credences: on pain of irrationality, agents ought to match their credences in

 1 I will hereby refer to propensity theories, and, following Gillies (2000), I will consider propensity theories, broadly construed, as any objective, non-frequency, non-reductive theory of probability.
-More specifically, propensities are thought of as an intrinsic, single-case disposition, logically distinct from the frequencies, to generate events with a particular probability.
+More specifically, propensities are thought of as intrinsic dispositions, logically distinct from the frequencies, to generate events with a particular probability.
 These probabilities are taken to explain the observed relative frequencies.

-to what they believe to be the chance of those propositions.
+certain propositions to what they believe to be the chance of those propositions.
 This idea is captured by David Lewis' Principal Principle (PP_i)2:

+(PP_i)

-$$(PP_i)$$ $Cr(A \mid X \wedge E) = x$.
+$$Cr(A \mid X \land E) = x$$

+.